skulltech/aws-solutions-architect-associate-notes/Whizlabs.md

 5. Transfer acceleration
 6. Events

+__Object level properties__—
 Metadata and Storage class are object level properties.
-All object level properties are —
+All object level properties are
 1. Storage class
 2. Encryption
 3. Metadata
 4. Tags
 5. Object lock

-DELETE operation does not keep a copy unless you have versioning enabled.
-From the docs...
+__DELETE operation__ does not keep a copy unless you have versioning enabled.
+From the docs
-    The DELETE operation removes the null version (if there is one) of an object and inserts a delete marker, which becomes the current version of the object.
+> The DELETE operation removes the null version (if there is one) of an object and inserts a delete marker, which becomes the current version of the object.
 If there isn't a null version, Amazon S3 does not remove any objects.

-__AWS Storage Gateways__
+__AWS Storage Gateways__—
 1. File gateway
 2. Volume gateway: Cached volumes
 3. Volume gateway: Stored volumes

-There is no default policy ever, anywhere.
+There is no __default policy__ ever, anywhere.
 When permissions are checked, roles and policies are considered together, and in the default case there is no policy, so only the role is considered.

-S3 is a managed service.
+S3 is a __managed service__.
 It can't be part of a VPC.

-__S3 object metadata__
+__S3 object metadata__—
 1. System metadata
 2. User-defined metadata